-Yes, kratom may increase the sedative side effects of gabapentin if used in combination and could lead to a higher risk of other, more serious side effects.
+Yes.
+When combined, kratom may increase the sedative side effects of gabapentin and lead to a higher risk of other, more severe side effects.

-Speak to your doctor about kratom before you try it if you’ve been prescribed gabapentin.
+If you are taking gabapentin under prescription, speak to your doctor about kratom before you try it.

-Gabapentin is a fairly recent addition in medicines, and researchers are still learning much about its effects and mechanisms of action.
+Gabapentin is a relatively new medicine, and researchers are still learning much about its effects and mechanisms of action.

 Although people have used kratom for centuries in Southeast Asia, it has only recently become popular in the west.
 To make things worse, it’s an unregulated substance, which means large-scale controlled studies are lacking.

-That said, it does not appear that kratom and gabapentin interact in a way that causes imminent risk.
-It could still be dangerous, however, so only use the two with a doctor’s guidance.
+That said, it does not appear that the interaction between kratom and gabapentin causes letal risk.
+However, this combination is still dangerous, so only use the two with a doctor’s guidance.

 |Trade Name||Neurontin, Gralise, Gabarone, Horizant|